trueos/pcbsd/docs/update.rst

 Home Tab
 --------

-The “Home” tab is used to browse for available PBIs.
-Applications which are already installed, have a red “X”.
-If you click that “X”, a pop-up message will ask if you would like to uninstall that application.
+The "Home" tab is used to browse for available PBIs.
+Applications which are already installed, have a red "X".
+If you click that "X", a pop-up message will ask if you would like to uninstall that application.
 Applications which are not installed have a grey download icon.
 Click the icon to install that application.

 The default view displays applications which are recommended by other PC-BSD® users and whether or not an application is installed is from the perspective of the local system.
-If you have created any jails, click the drop-down menu “Viewing Apps for” and change “Local System” to the name of the jail that you would like to manage.
+If you have created any jails, click the drop-down menu "Viewing Apps for" and change "Local System" to the name of the jail that you would like to manage.

 The left pane contains the available software categories.
 By default, only the recommended applications for each category are shown.
-To instead view all of the PBIs for each category, click the orange “Recommended” button which will change to a grey “All Apps”.
-Click the name of a category to view the available PBIs within that category.
+To instead view all of the PBIs for each category, click the orange "Recommended" button which will change to a grey "All Apps".
+Click the name of a category to view the available
+PBIs within that category.

 .. index:: AppCafe Remote®
 .. _Installed Apps Tab: